 While the summers in Des Moines are warm and pleasant, when fall ends, winters can be harsh and severe.
 If you’re a motorcyclist, then you probably already know that when winter hits, making sure your motorcycle has been winterized and stored safely is important for keeping it in great condition.
-If you’re new to storing a motorcycle during the cold months, here are the steps that you need to take.
+If you’re new to storing a motorcycle during the cold months, this article discusses the steps you need to take.

 Fill Up Your Tank